Taking a shower should be relaxing and refreshing, make sure your shower area is a clutter-free and calming space.

 The shower area often has very little or no storage space, and can quickly get cluttered with hair and bath products.
 It is harder to keep the space clean as well if it is cluttered with items.
 It’s much nicer to start (or end) to the day in a clutter-free, calming shower.
 And who couldn’t use a little more relaxation in their day!?
 I recently looked at my kids’ shower and thought it needed some attention.

 My kids like to keep all their body washes, face scrubs in the shower and to just add to it, they each like a different type of shampoo.
 So there is a lot of bottles in their shower.
 I like to keep all products up off the floor and make it as easy as possible to find items.
-I had an over shower holder, however it would rattle and it went rusty.
-When I saw the iHook Shower Caddy I was eager to try it out.
+I use a shower caddy for this.

 I also added some suction hooks for each person’s razor and loofah.
 This way the items are easier to access and it is less likely to get confused as to whom each one belongs.